-I. Recommended water breaks every 30 minutes.
-Heat Index • The School shall provide adequate water supply at all teaching stations. below 33°C Staff should inform students to apply sun lotion before lessons, games and activities. • Students should be encouraged to wear hats in MS and HS and compulsory in ES for recess, lunch, and PE lessons when appropriate All athletes and students should bring water bottles to training and PE classes Where possible spend transitions, rest periods and direct teaching moments in shade provided around facilities.
+I Pagamanandad watau busaka ayawa 20 minutas Heat Index I. Recommended water breaks every 30 minutes. below 33°C The School shall provide adequate water supply at all teaching stations. below 33 C Staff should inform students to apply sun lotion before lessons, games and activities.
+Students should be encouraged to wear hats in MS and HS and compulsory in ES for recess, lunch, and PE lessons when appropriate All athletes and students should bring water bottles to training and PE classes Where possible spend transitions, rest periods and direct teaching moments in shade provided around facilities.
 Students that want to take a break should do so at any time.
 Staff to watch/monitor players carefully.
-All actions as per Heat Index Ratings under 33-40°C additionally: Recommended water breaks every 20 minutes. • During competitive and training matches, students should be rotated out on a regular basis Staff identify students who present a higher risk of suffering from heat-related illnesses and provide these students with an alternative to training in heat Heat • Staff should brief students on increased risk at the beginning of practices a Index lessons of increased heat illness risk within and above this zone.
-33-40°C Students showing signs and symptoms of heat-related illness should withdraw from the activity and be escorted to the nurse The suggestion is that lessons take place in the shade as much as possible Modify training and/or games to allow for regular hydration and rest All actions as per Heat Index Ratings under 41-45°C additionally: Recommended water breaks every 15 minutes Staff should clearly brief students of the extreme risk of heat illness within this zone and exclude students who have not hydrated throughout the day.
+All actions as per Heat Index Ratings under 33-40°C additionally: Recommended water breaks every 20 minutes.
+During competitive and training matches, students should be rotated out on a regular basis Staff identify students who present a higher risk of suffering from heat-related illnesses and provide these students with an alternative to training in heat Heat Staff should brief students on increased risk at the beginning of practices and Index lessons of increased heat illness risk within and above this zone.
+33-40°C Students showing signs and symptoms of heat-related illness should withdraw from the activity and be escorted to the nurse Modify training and/or games to allow for regular hydration and rest All actions as per Heat Index Ratings under 41-45°C additionally: Recommended water breaks every 15 minutes Staff should clearly brief students of the extreme risk of heat illness within this zone and exclude students who have not hydrated throughout the day.
 Outside activities with a high physical exertion nature moved to shaded areas where possible or indoors Lessons should be moved to shaded areas or indoors where possible Heat Students showing signs and symptoms of heat-related illness should withdraw Index from the activity and be escorted to the nurse 41-45°C Electrolyte consumption should be encouraged and utilized for athletes practicing and competing in this zone Maximum duration of exposure in this temperature is one hour.
-Prep swimming lessons will be canceled Sports Team Training can occur but these guidelines must also be

-followed Prep School PE classes to be moved indoor

-Heat Index above

-46°C All non air conditioned activities are cancelled Swimming pool will be closed (based on swimming pool area
+Prep swimming lessons will be canceled Sports Team Training can occur but these guidelines must also be Sports reall training can occur but these guidelines must also be followed • Prep School PE classes to be moved indoor Heat Index above 46°C All non air conditioned activities are cancelled Heat Stroke Swimming pool will be closed (based on swimming pool area Temperature Imminent Extreme Risk

-Heat Temperature

-Stroke

-Imminent

-&

-Extreme

-Risk

-Primary sport: All sports in non-air-conditioned spaces should be stopped when the heat index reaches $40^{\circ}C$
+Primary sport: All sports in non-air-conditioned spaces should be stopped when the heat index reaches $40^{\circ}\text{C}$